The Top 5 Things You Need To Know About Widow Survivor Benefits

 This post may contain affiliate links.
 Please read my affiliate policy for more information.

-Widow survivor benefits are complicated.
+Short and Sweet Summary: Widow survivor benefits are complicated.
 And confusing.
 The more you know about your potential benefits before you make an appointment with your local Social Security Administration office, the better off you’ll be.
-Some Social Security Administration representatives even get the facts wrong so at least learn these 5 things you need to know about widow survivor benefits and you’ll be ahead of the game.

 Chances are you receive widow survivor benefits from the Social Security Administration (SSA).
-If you’ve ever been confused about your benefits you’re not alone.
+If your benefits confuse you, you’re not alone.

 Everyone is confused.